 There are glad tidings for ye small business owners.
-Federal law does not require you to pay your employees extra, or above normal pay, for working on a holiday.
+If you have This is especially true for non-exempt employees in the retail or hospitality businesses, Federal law does not require you to pay your employees extra, or above normal pay, for working on a holiday.

 If an employee is taking the day off, you’re also not obligated to pay them for the day.
 The Fair Labor Standards Act (FLSA) requires employers to pay only for time worked.
 This means that if your employee takes off Christmas Day and New Year’s Day (both federal holidays), they are not entitled to pay for that day.

 The same goes for religious observances.
 An employer may have multiple requests off for the same religious holiday, as an employer, they will need to accommodate such requests in a consistent and nondiscriminatory fashion.
 An employer is not required to accommodate all requests if the requests will bring hardships to the company as stated by the Equal Employment Opportunity Commision (EEOC).